evtimovi/neural-nets-thesis/README.md

-# mnist-basic-neural-net
+# neural-nets-thesis
+This is a repository for the code work to be performed as part of a senior thesis at Lafayette College under the supervision of Professor Amir Sadovnik.

-Implements a basic neural network to interpret data from the MNIST training set
+The folder basic contains implementations of the neural network that will be trained to recognize digits from the MNIST data set.

-The implementation in the nielsen-mnist folder follows the steps outlined in the Neural Networks and Deep Learning [online book](http://neuralnetworksanddeeplearning.com/chap1.html#learning_with_gradient_descent) by Michael Nielsen.
+The implementation in the nielsen-mnist subfolder follows the steps outlined in the Neural Networks and Deep Learning [online book](http://neuralnetworksanddeeplearning.com/chap1.html#learning_with_gradient_descent) by Michael Nielsen.
 Accessed 12 September 2016.